tgdwyer/tgdwyer.github.io/_chapters/purescript.md

 ## Introduction

-JavaScript is a multiparadigm language that due to its support for functions as objects, closures and, therefore, higher-order functions, is able to be used as in a functional programming style.
-However, if you are really enamored with currying and combining higher-order functions, then it really makes a lot of sense to use a language that is actually designed for it.
+JavaScript is a multiparadigm language that—due to its support for functions as objects, closures and, therefore, higher-order functions—is able to be used in a functional programming style.
+However, if you are really enamoured with currying and combining higher-order functions, then it really makes a lot of sense to use a language that is actually designed for it.

 There are a number of purpose-built Functional Programming languages.
 Lisp (as we have already discussed) is the original, but there are many others.
-Scheme is a Lisp derivative, as is (more recently) Clojure.
-SML and its derivatives (e.g. OCAML, F#, etc) form another family of functional programming languages.
+[Scheme](https://www.scheme.com/tspl4/) is a Lisp derivative, as is (more recently) [Clojure](https://clojure.org/).
+SML and its derivatives (e.g. [OCaml](https://ocaml.org/), [F#](https://fsharp.org/), etc.) form another family of functional programming languages.
 However, the strongest effort to build a language that holds to the principles of lambda-calculus inspired functional programming such as immutability (purity) is the Haskell family.

-There are a number of efforts to bring haskell-like purity to web programming, inspired by the potential benefits the functional-style holds for managing complex state in asynchronous and distributed applications.
-Firstly, it is possible to compile haskell code directly to JavaScript (using GHCJ) although the generated code is opaque and requires a runtime.
-Another promising and increasingly popular haskell-inspired language for client-side web development is Elm, although this again requires a runtime.
+There are a number of efforts to bring Haskell-like purity to web programming, inspired by the potential benefits the functional-style holds for managing complex state in asynchronous and distributed applications.
+Firstly, it is possible to compile Haskell code directly to JavaScript (using [GHCJS](https://github.com/ghcjs/ghcjs)) although the generated code is opaque and requires a runtime.
+Another promising and increasingly popular haskell-inspired language for client-side web development is [Elm](https://elm-lang.org/), although this again requires a runtime.
 Also, Elm is rather specialised for creating interactive web apps.

-The JavaScript targeting Haskell derivative we are going to look at now is PureScript.
+The JavaScript-targeting Haskell derivative we are going to look at now is [PureScript](https://www.purescript.org/).
 The reason for this choice is that PureScript generates standalone and surprisingly readable JavaScript.
 For a full introduction to the language, [the PureScript Book](https://leanpub.com/purescript/read), written by the language’s creator, is available for free.
 However, in this unit we will only make a brief foray into PureScript as a segue from JavaScript to Haskell.
 To avoid overwhelming ourselves with minor syntactic differences we will also endeavor to stick to a subset of PureScript that is syntactically the same as Haskell.

 ## Hello Functional Language!